0xcert/docs/api/guides/approve-asset-transfer.md

 await client.init();
 ```
 ::: warning
-For successful client initialization you need connected 0xcert framework provider instance.
+For successful client initialization, you need connected 0xcert framework provider instance.
 See [Using providers](providers.html#providers) chapter for detailed instructions.
 Your provider must be connected to `Rinkeby` Ethereum test network.
 :::

 Once client is initialized, we define our value approve order.